Well, I Got Some Free Pie!

 September 29, 2007

 This is it.
-It took me 32 museums and probably 100 CTMQ write-ups altogether to get to this point – And let me preface by stating that the Stanley-Whitman House is a lovely, well-presented, and very enjoyable museum.
+It took me 32 museums and probably 100 CTMQ write-ups altogether to get to this point – and let me preface this by stating that the Stanley-Whitman House is a lovely, well-presented, and very enjoyable museum.
 It’s just that my visit was altered by the massive distraction that only a cranky toddler can supply.
-So the point is – I will be cribbing nearly 100% of this report from the various handouts I received while there as well as their website.
+So the point is – I will be cribbing nearly 100% of this report from the various handouts I received while there as well as from their website.
 And it’ll happen again, I assure you.
-Besides, it’s an old colonial house museum; one of perhaps sixty or so in the state.
-I’m not going out on a limb when I say they’re all pretty much the same.
+Besides, it’s an old colonial house museum; one of 200 or so in the state.
+I think we’ll all survive.

-(The picture above is just of some random mom and her kids who were being colonial for the day.)
-So perhaps I can say that this report will be unique from the others because I wasn’t focused on my tour in the least?
+So perhaps I can say that this report will be unique from the others because I wasn’t able to be focused on my tour?
 That, and it contains the absolute worst pictures yet!
 Yeah, that’ll be my “angle.”
-Just go with it… It’ll be fun.
+Just go with it… It’ll be fun!

 I had passed by the Stanley-Whitman a week or two prior, finding a shortcut to a car spot along the nearby Metacomet Trail which we’re hiking end to end.
 At that time I noticed a little sign in front of the house advertising an upcoming Family Day at the museum, which stuck with me.

 Aside from the more famous nearby Hill-Stead Museum, there is also Miss.
-Porter’s School which is where rich little girls go to learn how to speak with affected rich-girl New England accents.
-It is my duty to also mention that one Ms. Jackie Bouvier Kennedy Onassis Miss Porter’s; although I can’t imagine her waddling back from Starbucks in flip-flops and low-rise sweatpants with her belly overhanging, as it appears is de rigueur at the school these days.
+Porter’s School which is where wealthy young women go to learn how to speak with affected rich-girl New England accents.
+It is my duty to also mention that one Ms. Jackie Bouvier Kennedy Onassis attended Miss Porter’s; although I can’t imagine her traipsing back from Starbucks in flip-flops and low-rise sweatpants with her belly exposed, as it appears is de rigueur at the school these days.